MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 The act of **measurement** changes a qubit.
 It goes from being in superposition to one of the binary states of 0 or 1.
 Again, measurement of a qubit is unlike a classical bit, which when 0 is measured as 0, and when 1 is measured as 1.

-Qubits can also be **entangled**: when we make a measurement of one entangled qubit, our knowledge of the state of the other is updated, even if the qubits are physically far apart.
+Qubits can also be **entangled**: When we make a measurement of one entangled qubit, our knowledge of the state of the other is updated, even if the qubits are physically far apart.

 ## Quantum operations and algorithms